Indianapolis Zoo Loses Its Two Youngest Elephants To Deadly Virus Days Apart

 Fortunately, the rest of the Indianapolis Zoo’s elephant herd has tested negative for the virus.

 In the past couple of years, several elephants have died at zoos across the country.
-For example, as The Cincinnati Enquirer reported at the time, in December 2018 a three-week old infant elephant died at the Columbus Zoo after what was described as a “short illness.”
-Similarly, as The San Luis Obispo Tribune reported at the time, in October 2018 a 47-year-old female elephant at the Santa Barbara Zoo died of old age.
+As The Cincinnati Enquirer reported at the time, in December of 2018 a three-week-old infant elephant died at the Columbus Zoo after what was described as a “short illness.”
+Similarly, as The San Luis Obispo Tribune reported at the time, in October of 2018 a 47-year-old female elephant at the Santa Barbara Zoo died of old age.

 In 2008, following a six-year study, the journal Science reported that elephants have severely-reduced life spans in captivity.
-In the wild, the animals can live as much as 60 years.
+In the wild, the animals can live as long as 60 years.
 However, in captivity, elephants rarely make it past 40.
 Obesity and mental stress are the most likely factors for the animals’ short life spans in captivity.